Liposuction Mobile, AL

 How Long Will Recovery Take?

-What are the Risks?
+What Are the Risks?

 • You may have some contour irregularity.
-Although infrequent it is easily corrected under local in the office.
+Although infrequent, it is easily corrected under local in the office.

-• Infrequently excessive bruising may occur.
+• Infrequently, excessive bruising may occur.

 What Results Should I Expect?

+Even though you may see immediate results, the final contour may take three to six months.
 To learn more about liposuction in Mobile, Alabama, please contact the office of Dr. Randy Proffitt, board-certified plastic surgeon.
 Call our plastic surgery practice at 251-344-0322 or send us an email to learn more about liposuction in Mobile, Alabama.

 More information about Liposuction – by Dr. Randy Proffitt